AmosKiprotich-fermentation/World-Fermented-Foods/_foods/Agbelima.md

 ---
+layout: page
 title: Agbelima
 continent: Africa
-region: West Africa
 countries: Ghana
-substrate_category: Root / Tuber
-substrate_detail: Cassava
+substrate_category: Cassava
-product_type: Fermented cassava dough
-fermentation_type: Spontaneous
-dominant_microbes: LAB
+fermentation_type: Lactic acid fermentation (spontaneous)
+dominant_microbes: Lactic acid bacteria (Lactobacillus spp., Leuconostoc spp.)
-lat: 7.9465
+lat: 6.2
-lon: -1.0232
+lon: -1.6
 ---

-## Description
+## Overview
-Agbelima is a fermented cassava dough used as an intermediate product in the preparation of traditional Ghanaian foods.
+**Agbelima** is a traditional fermented cassava dough widely consumed in southern Ghana.
+It is produced through spontaneous fermentation of grated cassava roots and serves as a staple intermediate product for foods such as *Banku* and *Akple*.

-## Fermentation process
+## Raw Materials
-- Cassava roots peeled, grated, and fermented
+- Fresh cassava roots (*Manihot esculenta*)
-- Mash pressed to remove excess liquid
-- Dough cooked or further processed into dishes

-## Reported microbiology (examples)
+- Water

+## Fermentation Process
+Cassava roots are peeled, washed, grated, and mixed with water.
+The mash is packed and allowed to ferment naturally for **2–4 days**, during which endogenous and environmental microorganisms drive lactic acid fermentation.
+The fermented mass is then pressed to remove excess liquid, yielding agbelima dough.

+## Microbial Ecology
+Fermentation is dominated by **lactic acid bacteria**, particularly:
+- *Lactobacillus* spp.
-- LAB: *Lactobacillus* spp., *Leuconostoc* spp.
+- *Leuconostoc* spp.

+These organisms lower the pH, inhibit spoilage microbes, and contribute to flavor and safety.

-## Functional relevance
+## Functional and Nutritional Aspects
-- Detoxification of cassava
+- Reduction of cyanogenic glycosides naturally present in cassava
-- Improved shelf-life and safety
+- Improved shelf-life compared to raw cassava mash
-- Key cassava processing step
+- Mild sour flavor and elastic dough texture

+## Cultural Significance
+Agbelima is central to the preparation of **Banku**, a widely consumed Ghanaian fermented staple, and plays an important role in household-level food processing and food security.

 ## References
-(To be added)
+1. Oyewole, O. B. (1997). *Lactic fermented foods in Africa and their benefits*.
+Food Control, 8(5–6), 289–297.
+2. Amoa-Awua, W. K., Appoh, F. E., & Jakobsen, M. (1996). **Lactic acid fermentation of cassava dough into agbelima**. *International Journal of Food Microbiology*, 31(1–3), 87–98.
+3. Nout, M. J. R., & Sarkar, P. K. (1999). *Lactic acid food fermentation in tropical climates*.
+Antonie van Leeuwenhoek, 76, 395–401.